The IAS Visa Wizard is the easy way to find the correct visa for you

 You may wish to continue to study in the UK, at a Masters of Post-doctorate level, in which case you can apply for a Tier 4 Student Visa extension.
 Alternatively, if you are hoping to secure a full-time role within a UK business or company, you could switch to a UK Work Visa.
 Depending on the type of role you are looking for, you can do this with either a Tier 2 Skilled Work Visa, or a Temporary Tier 5 Worker Visa.
 If you are interested in setting up or taking over a business after you have graduated, you could apply for a Tier 1 Graduate Entrepreneur Visa.
 This type of visa is very competitive.
 However, if you have a genuine and credible business and funds to support your business plan it may be appropriate for you.
 Alternatively, you could be eligible through the Tier 1 Exceptional Talent route.

 If you are graduating on a Tier 4 Visa and you are interested in your post-study work options, we can help.
 Our qualified immigration lawyers can spend time assessing your eligibility and best options.
 We will talk you through your next steps and guide you through your new visa application or Tier 4 extension process.
 One of our lawyers will also prepare a Letter of Representation to accompany your application.
 This will outline your case and its merits as well as referencing any relevant UK immigration laws.
 Our services also include full application completion and a thorough document check.
 We can help you understand if you are eligible for a Tier 4 Student Visa extension, as well as giving you advice on your post-study work options.
-Get in touch to speak with one of our lawyers now.
+Get in touch by calling 0333 363 8577 or making an enquiry online to speak with one of our lawyers now.

 The UK government provides Tier 4 Visa holders with the option of visa extension.
 This is possible for those wanting to continue their educational pursuits in the UK.
 If you are an adult or child student on a Tier 4 Visa, extension is possible for those who want to study another Higher Education qualification.